Tuesday, August 20, 2013

 When I read those verses, there really is nothing that I have to say except thank you Lord.
 On my way home, as I spoke with Him, the cry of my heart was to ask why it was that I face situations that bring me feelings of scorn and shame from the actions and words of others.
 And it has always been like that – even before I was born again – there have always been people who have tried to bring me down, to crush my spirit, to oppress the love that I have inside of me, to oppress my own self, who I am and my beliefs.
 This has always happened, and the cry of my heart to Him was, “Why?”
 And His answer came back that I have always been His, and because of that, even when I didn’t know it myself, other people knew it, because spirits recognize each other.
 The difference is that now that I am born again, I have His strength to call on, I have His word to build me up, I have His faithfulness to lead me through and out.

 “This is our God!
 We put our hope in Him.
 We knew that He would save us!
 This is our God, the Eternal for whom we waited.
 Let us rejoice and celebrate in His liberation.”
-It is powerful to say those words thinking of all of the people that we are saying those words with, because there is always a group of people who truly to follow the ways of the Lord.
+It is powerful to say those words thinking of all of the people that we are saying those words with, because there is always a group of people who truly follow the ways of the Lord.
 But it is also powerful to think of those verses very personally, “This is my God!
 I put my hope in Him.
 I knew that He would save me!
 This is my God, the Eternal for whom I waited.
 Let me rejoice and celebrate in His liberation.”
 He is the God of all, but He is also our own personal Savior, our own best friend, “our refuge and strength, a very present help in trouble.”
 (Psalm 46:1) We can know Him as Lord of all, and we can also know Him as our Lord, we can know that He hears our prayers, and that He is there for each and every one of us, up close and personal, which means that there is nothing that we can’t bring to Him and nothing that He will ignore that concerns us.
 He is our God – all of ours – and also mine and also yours.
 He is all things to all people, and He is exactly what we individually need when we individually need it.

 Blessings,